LekshmiARajendran/url-shortener-backend/README.md

 # URL Shortener Backend

-This is a beginner-friendly URL Shortener backend project built with **Spring Boot (Kotlin)** and **PostgreSQL**.
+A backend URL shortening service built using Kotlin, Spring Boot, PostgreSQL, and Docker.
-I created this as part of a coding challenge while learning backend development and practicing clean architecture and testing.
+This project was created as part of a coding challenge to demonstrate backend development skills, clean architecture, and integration testing with real databases.
 ---

-## What this project does
+# Features

-- Shorten a long URL into a short 6-character code.
+- Convert long URLs into random 6-character short codes using salted hashing (MD5 + Base64).
+- Always generates a new short code even for the same URL (no reuse).
-- Retrieve the original URL using the short code.
+- Retrieve the original URL from its short code.
-- List all stored URLs.
-- Includes basic input validation and error handling.
+- URL format validation before shortening.
+- No endpoint for listing all URLs (avoids exposing sensitive data).
+- Clean architecture: Controller → Service → Repository → DB.
+- Unit, repository, and integration tests included.

 ---

 ## Technologies I used

 - **Kotlin** – Programming language
-- **Spring Boot** – To create REST APIs
+- **Spring Boot** – REST API framework
 - **Spring Data JPA** – For database interactions
 - **PostgreSQL** – Database
 - **Docker** – To run PostgreSQL in a container
-- **JUnit 5 + MockK + MockMvc** – For testing
+- **JUnit 5 + MockK + SpringMockK** – Testing framework
 - **Gradle (Kotlin DSL)** – Build tool
 ---

 ## How the project is organized